 PROJECTS ON PALESTINE

 WORKS ON PALESTINE

 ALBERTO GOMEZ & DOT TUER

-A short statement written by Alberto Gomez in response to the Gaza bombings and in solidarity with the anti-colonial struggles of the Palestine people.
+A short statement written by Alberto Gomez in response to the IDF raid on the Dar Yusuf Nasri Jacir Centre for Art and Research in 2021 and in solidarity with the anti-colonial struggles of the Palestine people.
 English translation by Dot Tuer.

 Palestina, siempre fue para los latinoamericanos, memoria emblemática.